 I asked about security and how it looked like it could easily be stolen.
 He told me that a lot of campground pedestals have a metal lid where you could insert a padlock once plugged in.
 But he also advised carrying a bicycle cable to wrap around the pedestal and unit and secure with a padlock, so I got both and so far, so good in that regard.

 So, everything seemed to be working well for about six months when I was hooking up in a new campground and for the first time, I got an error message instead of the all clear code.

-Of course, I had just arrived, hungry and road-weary and was not amused that electricity wasn’t coming through to the motorhome.
-Error code E-3 means high voltage, so I checked with the office who told me somebody had just left that site that morning and as far as they knew, they had no problems in the campground.
-I checked three other poles and got the same error, but with different voltage readings, so I called Progressive and thankfully actually got a live person, Kathi, who took me through a few troubleshooting steps and finally concluded that I would have to send it in for repair.
+Error code E-3 means high voltage, so I checked with the office who told me somebody had just left that site that morning and they were having no problems in the campground.
+I checked three other poles and got the same error, so I called Progressive and Kathi took me through a few troubleshooting steps and finally concluded that I had to send it in for repair.
 She said they had been having problems with the seals letting in moisture but they were doing something new now that addressed that issue and that would be done during my repair.

 I turned to my Facebook friends for sympathy and to whine a bit and posted: “It took me forever to get settled in my new spot because my Progressive Electric Management System kept giving me high voltage error.
 Called Progressive and they asked if I could see condensation in the little reader window and there was.
 They say it’s water resistant if not placed on ground and it wasn’t, so I’m not impressed that I have to hassle with returning it and I’ve only had it since June.”